rhizolab/rhizo-server/tests/README.md

 The test suite uses a mix of top-level functions and classes.

 Classes are used in part to reduce repetitive fixture declaration.
 That is, if you have 10 semantically-related test functions that all need the same set of fixtures, it's cleaner to put them in a class that has a setup method that takes the fixtures as arguments and stores them in `self`.

+If the class only needs a fixture for its side effects and will never use the fixture object, add a `@pytest.mark.usefixtures` decorator to the class and list the fixture there.

 If you do that, just decorate the setup function with `@pytest.fixture(autouse=True)` and pytest will call it automatically.